Best Neighborhoods in Barcelona for Rental Investment 2026

 • Best fit: long-term rental strategy with affordability plus regeneration angle

-• Stock: more affordable residential stock with practical day-to-day livability
+• Stock: practical residential stock

 Poble-sec